 Brownstown is a very small town located in the state of Pennsylvania.
 With a population of 3,081 people and just one neighborhood, Brownstown is the 483rd largest community in Pennsylvania.

-When you are in Brownstown, you'll notice that it is more blue-collar than most other communities in America.
-36.97% of Brownstown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Brownstown is a blue-collar town, with 36.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brownstown is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Brownstown who work in sales jobs (13.84%), healthcare (9.46%), and food service (7.55%).

-Because of many things, Brownstown is a great place for families with children to consider.
-First of all, many other families with children live here, making Brownstown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Brownstown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Brownstown is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Brownstown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Brownstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Brownstown does not have a public transit system used by locals to get to and from work.

 The per capita income in Brownstown in 2022 was $38,355, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $153,420 for a family of four.
 However, Brownstown contains both very wealthy and poor people as well.